theGreen-Coder/CARLA-Leaderboard-2.0/README.md

 <p align="center" style="font-size:20px;">
 This repository contains the first complete starter kit for the CARLA leaderboard 2.0 where all components are open-source including the dataset, expert driver, evaluation and training code.
 We additionally provide pre-trained model weights for TransFuser++ which is the best open-source model at the time of publication.
-The paper <a href="https://opendrivelab.github.io/Challenge%202024/carla_Tuebingen%20AI.pdf"> Hidden Biases of End-to-End Driving Models </a> described the method and the <a href="https://opendrivelab.github.io/Challenge%202024/carla_Tuebingen%20AI.pdf"> LB2 Technical Report</a>, the changes we made to adapt TransFuser++ to the CARLA leaderboard 2.0. <br/>
+The paper <a href="https://opendrivelab.github.io/Challenge%202024/carla_Tuebingen%20AI.pdf"> Hidden Biases of End-to-End Driving Models </a> describes the method and the <a href="https://opendrivelab.github.io/Challenge%202024/carla_Tuebingen%20AI.pdf"> LB2 Technical Report</a> discusses the changes we made to adapt TransFuser++ to the CARLA leaderboard 2.0. <br/><br/>
 The leaderboard 1.0 code can be found on the <a href="https://github.com/autonomousvision/carla_garage/tree/leaderboard_1"> leaderboard_1</a> branch.
 </p>